- 1/2 cup water

 - Confectioners' sugar

-- Preheat oven to 400°.
-In a large saucepan, bring water and butter to a boil.
+- In a saucepan, bring water and butter to a boil.
 Add flour all at once, stirring until a smooth ball forms.
-Remove from heat; let stand 5 minutes.
+Remove from the heat; let stand for 5 minutes.
 Add eggs, one at a time, beating well after each addition.
 Continue beating until mixture is smooth.

 - Drop by rounded tablespoonfuls 3 in. apart onto greased baking sheets.
-Bake 30-35 minutes or until golden brown.
+Bake at 400° for 30-35 minutes or until golden brown.
 Remove to wire racks.
 Immediately split puffs and remove tops; discard soft dough from inside.
 Set puffs and tops aside to cool.

-- For filling, in a small heavy saucepan, combine egg, sugar, lemon juice and butter.
-Cook and stir over medium heat until mixture is thick enough to coat the back of a spoon.
-Transfer to a small bowl; refrigerate until partially set.
+- For filling, in a small heavy saucepan, combine the egg, sugar, lemon juice and butter.
+Bring to a boil over medium heat; cook and stir for 5-7 minutes or until mixture is thick enough to coat a metal spoon.

-- In a large bowl, beat cream and sugar until stiff peaks form; fold into lemon mixture.
+- In a mixing bowl, beat cream and sugar until stiff peaks form; fold into lemon mixture.
 Fill cream puffs; replace tops.
 Dust with confectioners' sugar.
 Yield: 10 servings.

 "I only used the filling recipe 5 minutes ago and was concerned because people have had trouble so I will comment with what may help others, including anyone that has left previous reviews.You do cook the eggs for the filling---chachtel, you are thinking of the dough.
 And yes, cakeladyjackie, it is one whole egg beaten.
 Your whites likely appeared because the mixture was heating too quickly---whites cook faster than yolks hence the need for stir-stir-stir.
 The trick is to bring up the temp gradually while constantly stirring and remove from heat as soon as it coats a spoon---don't pay attention to the time it takes or the word 'boil' in the recipe.
 I didn't and it worked for me.
 A double boiler makes it simple too. :)"